 But there are no extra precautions I take when I am in Austria.

-5-7 Days: The Best Austria Itinerary
+Up to 10 Days in Austria: The Best Austria Itinerary

 Okay, here is the first part of the itinerary – if you have around five days to one week in Austria these three places are must-sees in Austria.